rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/JoinSmbDomainInput.md

 - config: SmbDomainJoinRequestInput
   - Required.
 Configuration for joining Active Directory.
 - domainName: System.String
   - Required.
-SMB domain name.
+ID of the SMB Domain to join.